andri3366/Excel_Projects/Adv_Analysis/README.md

           =DIVIDE([Profit_Variance], [Target_Profit_Sum])
           ```
    - **Slicers:** Year, Market, State
-   - **Why it matters?** The monthly variance allows management to act quickly as it reveals seasonality and short term underperformance.
+   - **Why it matters?** The monthly variance trends reveals if the business is hitting goals or there are seasonal gaps that require short-term adjustments.
 2. Which states consistently exceed or miss targets by quarter?
    - **Purpose:** Heat Map visual of state performance based on vairance percentage.
    - **Pivot Table:**